 We drove over 1,100 miles across Oahu between meetings, visits with Anthony and Grandma, and the brief times we could snatch for recreating.
 I’m rather impressed we got as much done as we did!

 In the Hawaiian language “ohana” is the word for family.
 Like many Pacific peoples, ohana is very important to the Hawaiian people (hence the development of foster care for elderly relatives instead of large institutions).
 My first visit to Hawai’i was in 1973; I was two and don’t remember it.
 Then we visited the family in 1976, 1978, 1982, 1985, and 1986.
-My grandparents visited us in Florida in 1991.
-But I didn’t set foot on Oahu again until 2009.
-And then another nine years until this trip.
+My grandparents visited us in Florida in 1991., but I didn’t set foot on Oahu again until 2002.
+We had a small family reunion in 2009, and now this year I was there with mom and pop.
 I’ve always liked Hawai’i, but never felt terribly close to it.
 Now, do not misread this to mean I didn’t give a damn about the people.
 Nope, I love them and have always loved being around them.
 I miss my grandpa and my cousin Josie and Aunti Kiki and Uncle Tony and my dad’s younger brother, my Uncle Bobby.
 This is about having a sense of connection to the larger family legacy; a connection to the family’s place in the tapestry of Hawaiian society and history—that’s what was lacking.

 This trip changed all that.
 Pop and I spent hours in the car together going from one appointment to the other.
 This gave him a chance to point out all the hangouts, hideouts, and hideaways he got into as a kid with my uncle and his cousins.
 He told me about getting expelled from Chaminade College over sneaking out to go get a hamburger in Honolulu…and talking his way back into school!
 I got to meet many of my grandparents’ friends, and one couple—Lance and Sandy—invited me to their wedding anniversary in July 2019.
 One night I got to hang out with my dad and deceased uncle’s high school crowd (the funniest upshot—my pop was such a straight arrow in high school these old guys had no embarrassing stories to tell me!).